Understanding Washington's COVID-19 Guidelines (and what they mean for your wedding)

 Food service must follow eating and drinking requirements for Phase 2.
 They are more or less the same as Phase 1.

-Receptions are a go, just make sure to follow your venue’s guidelines and as always, have your guests wear face coverings and social distance.
+You will need to follow your venue’s guidelines and have your guests wear face coverings and social distance.

 YPB IS HERE TO HELP